SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 CONNECTED_APP_CLIENT_KEY:
-    This is the private key part of the keypair used to make the Salesforce connected app.
-You can find it in Keybase.
+    This represents the private key part of the keypair used to make the Salesforce connected app.